 Adverse drug reactions can occur within minutes or within hours of exposure.
-They are a leading cause of death in the United States, resulting in more than 100,000 deaths each year.
+They are the fourth leading cause of death in the United States, resulting in more than 106,000 deaths each year.

 The most common symptoms of allergic reactions to drugs are: